 |Funakoshi Gichin demonstrating Ude Wa (Arm Ring), a basic double-leg takedown|

 Karate is typically recognized as a striking art, but there is plenty of evidence proving that it also incorporates joint manipulation, strangulation, and takedown techniques.
-That said, karate is not a grappling art, either, and it’s grappling methods can be fairly crude.
+According to Genbu-Kai Florida, karate is not a grappling art, either, and it’s grappling methods can be fairly crude.
 In the old days, that was fine because most karateka also participated in tegumi (hand fighting), which was the native grappling art of Okinawa.
 These days, we need to branch out into whatever grappling systems are available to us to enhance our karate.
 Unfortunately, many people do not have the time, money, or inclination to train at two (or more) locations to learn karate AND a grappling art.
 This topic was brought up for discussion on a karate forum that I frequent, and it prompted me to make this list.
 If you learn nothing else from a grappling art, I feel that these techniques can greatly enhance the effectiveness of your karate, as well as your understanding of some of the movements in kata.

 |Me, executing Harai Goshi with a double-overhook grip during a multiple attacker drill|